Neophen/statamic-field-last-modified/README.md

-# statamic-field-last-modified
+# A readonly fieldtype to show last modified for statamic
-A simple statamic field to display last modified date.
+A simple statamic fieldtype to display readonly last modified date.

 ## Installation